santiagosayshey/DigiBrain/Content/Philosophy/Moral Problems/Exams/Exam 2.md

 Premise 1 assumes that having a 'future like ours' is sufficient criteria to make killing prima facie seriously morally wrong.
 However, this is far too broad.

 Consider the death penalty.
-Death row inmates unquestionably have not only futures like ours, but presents like ours; they possess conciousness, desires, relationships
+Death row inmates unquestionably have futures like ours, but also presents too; they possess consciousness, desires and relationships, albeit in limited capacity.
+If P1 were true, then their execution would be prima facie seriously morally wrong solely because they have futures like ours.
+Yet, many who oppose abortion, also support the death penalty, and even those who oppose both don't typically claim they're wrong for the same reason; depriving someone of a future.

+This suggests that having a future like ours